lithoykai/orgsync_backend/README.md

 ### Frontend

-1. Navegue até a pasta do frontend:
+1. Navegue até a pasta do frontend (caso tenha baixado):
 ```bash
 cd frontend
 ```